Zabolekar/budivelnyk/README.md

 ## Optimisations

 The compiler performs simple optimisations like folding every sequence of the form `+++++` or `<<` into one assembly instruction.

+The compiler also eliminates some unreachable code.
+For example, in constructions like `[-][+]` the second loop will not be executed, as the cell already contains 0, so it's safe to skip it during compilation.
+People usually don't write unreachable code on purpose other than for testing the compiler, so we emit a warning.